Tralee: War of Independence and Civil War

 Tralee saw much violence during the Irish War of Independence and Irish Civil War in 1919–1923.
 In November 1920, the Black and Tans besieged Tralee in revenge for the Irish Republican Army (IRA) abduction and killing of two Royal Irish Constabulary (RIC) men.
 The Tans closed all the businesses in the town and did not let any food in for a week.
 They burned several houses and all businesses connected with IRA activists.
 In the course of the week, they shot dead three local people.
 The events caused a major international outcry as the press reported that near-famine conditions were prevailing in Tralee by the end of the week.

 In August 1922 during the Irish Civil War, Irish Free State troops landed at nearby Fenit and took Tralee from its Anti-Treaty garrison.
 Nine pro-Treaty and three anti-Treaty soldiers were killed in fighting in the town before the anti-Treaty forces withdrew.
 The Republicans continued a guerrilla campaign in the surrounding area.
 In March 1923 Free State troops took nine anti-treaty IRA prisoners from the prison in Tralee and blew them up with a land mine at nearby Ballyseedy.
+Only Stephen Fuller, a future Irish politician, survived the explosion.

 The Ashe Memorial Hall was built in 1928 at the end of Denny Street; it is dedicated to the memory of Thomas Ashe, an Irish Volunteers officer in the Easter Rising of 1916.
 The building is built of local sandstone.
 It housed the headquarters of Kerry County Council and Tralee Urban District Council; both now have moved to other premises.
 Since 1992 it has housed the Kerry County Museum, which includes a reconstruction of Tralee as of 1450, prior to colonisation.